Apply Now | Eligibility and Process | Categories of Support | Committee

 Awards are typically for one year, but the program will consider, on a case-by-case basis, requests for two consecutive years of funding in the Faculty Development category.
 Two-year awards will only be made in the most compelling cases.

 Funding categories include:

 - Faculty Development Grants provide funds for an individual investigator to carry out research, including disciplinary research.

 - Research Scholar Fellowships provide partial salary support for a second semester of leave.
 To be eligible, a faculty member must have requested a year of leave.

 - Summer Stipends are awarded on a competitive basis to faculty who propose summer research of exceptional quality or promise.

-For more information on each of the Categories of Support, please click HERE.
+For more information on each of the categories of support, click HERE.